How Often Should You Meditate? Best Practices for Maximizing Benefits

 As you ease into meditation, be open to exploring different methods, such as concentrative or mindfulness meditation, to discover what resonates with you and your lifestyle.
 Remember, the journey of a thousand miles begins with a single step—or in this case, a few minutes of mindfulness, as meditation appears to be a practice that can benefit anyone.

-Intermediate And Advanced Practitioners: Maximizing Benefits
+Intermediate and Advanced Practitioners: Maximizing Benefits

 For those who have been practicing meditation for some time, the question often arises: how can I deepen my practice and unlock even greater benefits?
 Intermediate and advanced meditators may find that extending sessions to 20-30 minutes or more provides the space to explore deeper states of consciousness and cultivate a profound sense of inner peace.